 Creating Space in Your Body

-You can do all the exercise you'd like, but if your body doesn't have space to utilize your efforts, they will remain unseen and underutilized.
-Spaces will remain inaccessible.
+You can do all the exercise you'd like, but if your body doesn't have space to utilize your efforts, you're likely wasting time, energy, and money while accumulating aches, pains, and frustration.

 Many people don't realize that the reason they aren't getting the outcome they want when exercising isn't because they need to do more, but rather, they need to make more space in their body so that their muscles have the opportunity to participate.